-Today, data is valuable currency.
+Data is valuable currency.
 Don’t believe us?
 Data brokering is a $200 billion industry…and this doesn’t even include the data that’s sold on the dark web.

-For an organization, this data can be anything from customer email addresses to financial projections and the consequences of this data being leaked are tremendous and far-reaching.
-When data is leaked purposefully and without authorization, we call it data exfiltration.
+This data could include anything from email addresses to financial projections, and the consequences of this data being leaked can be far-reaching.
+Data can be leaked in a number of ways, but when it’s stolen, we call it data exfiltration.
 You may also hear it referred to as data theft, data exportation, data extrusion, and data exfil.

 According to IT leaders, email is the number one threat vector.
 It makes sense.

 Over 124 billion business emails are sent and received every day and employees spend 40% of their time on email, sharing memos, spreadsheets, invoices, and other sensitive information and unstructured data with people both in and outside of their organization.

 Needless to say, it’s a treasure trove of information, which is why it’s so often used in data exfiltration attempts.
 But how?

 ⚡ To learn more about insider threats, check out this article: 11 Real Examples of Insider Threats

 ⚡ For more information about phishing, click here: What is Spear Phishing?
 Targeted Phishing Attacks Explained

 Gaining remote access to a server, device, or cloud storage platform is another data exfiltration technique.

 An attacker can gain remote access to a company’s data assets via several methods, including: